jmacost5/cpp-528-fall-2021-group-01/README.md

 [Codebook](https://watts-college.github.io/cpp-528-fall-2021/data/LTDB-codebook.pdf)

-Orginal and manuipulated data files are located in the `data` folder.
+Orginal and manipulated data files are located in the `data` folder.

 ### Overview Of Project Code